Tree pests

 What to do with spongy moths on your trees

-There are a number of best management practices you can use to defend your private trees against spongy moth to prevent loss of leaves and tree death:
+If you do still find spongy moth on your trees, there are several best management practices you can use to defend your private trees against spongy moth to prevent loss of leaves and tree death

 Other tree pests and diseases

-In addition to Guelph’s emerald ash borer management plan, the City actively monitors for signs of other insects and diseases that could threaten our urban forest.
+In addition to those listed above, the City actively monitors for reports and signs of other native and invasive insects and diseases that could threaten our urban forest.

 If we suspect a tree pest or disease is present on City property, we conduct a tree inspection.
 If an invasive pest or disease is confirmed, we report the matter to the Canadian Food Inspection Agency.

-In cases when the health of a tree is threatened, we would take appropriate action.
+In cases when the health of a tree is threatened, we take appropriate action.

-Most tree pests and diseases like aphids or box elder bugs, are native, non-invasive and do not significantly impact tree health or structure.
+Most tree pests and diseases like tent caterpillars, cankerworms, aphids or box elder bugs, are native, non-invasive and do not significantly impact tree health or structure.

 For more information